 Coconut milk is an especially diverse ingredient for your cooking and baking needs.
-For those who avoid dairy products, this is the ideal substitute.
+For those who avoid dairy products, ideal dairy milk alternative.

 It may be non-dairy, but that does not mean it is significantly less perishable than its dairy counterpart.
-When sealed in a can, like many other foods, it can sit for a very long time in your pantry.
+Canned coconut milk, like many other foods, can sit for a very long time in your pantry.

-There are recipes that do not call for the entire can or container so the rest must be stored in the refrigerator until the next time you need it.
+There are recipes that do not call for the entire can or carton so the rest must be kept in the refrigerator until the next time you need it.
 But how long will it last?

 A sealed container of coconut milk has a longer shelf life than cow’s milk.
 However, it is shortened considerably once it is unsealed.
 So it needs to be stored properly to retain its freshness for as long as possible.

 We are going to talk about the process of making coconut milk.
 What are the signs that coconut milk is spoiled?

 What are the best ways to store coconut milk – sealed and opened – to maximize its freshness and usability and how long it lasts under all storage conditions.